kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

 ## Assignment

-**Function as return value**.[^1] The main emphasis is on using the possibility of functions as return values.
+**First-class functions**.[^1] The main concept the assignment checks is one of the fundamental principles of functional programming.
+Namely the use of first-class functions.
 The code I share [in this repo](conjugation.go) also concentrates on this, but it is not the one I submitted.
 It has
 - function as a return value
 - function as a variable and also
 - function as an argument

-The problem it solves seems to be quite different on the surface: asks the user for a regular German or Spanish verb, finds out the language then conjugates accordingly.
+The problem it solves seems to be quite different at first glance: asks the user for a regular German or Spanish verb, finds out the language then conjugates accordingly.

 [^1]: "Let us assume the following formula for displacement *s* as a function of time *t*, acceleration *a*, initial velocity *v*<sub>0</sub>, and initial displacement *s*<sub>0</sub> is the following: